lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

   :align: center

 The first part begins with a header that can be accessed through the :attr:`lief.MachO.Binary.header` attribute.
-In the second part, we have the load commands table which can be iterated using :attr:`lief.MachO.Binary.load_commands`.
+In the second part, we have the load commands table which can be iterated using :attr:`lief.MachO.Binary.load_commands`
 , then we can optionally have padding or free space.
 Finally, we have the raw data (assembly code, rebase bytecode, signature, ...)

 Load commands like :class:`~lief.MachO.SegmentCommand` or :class:`~lief.MachO.DyldInfo` can be associated with *raw data* that are located after the load command table and the padding section.